pingcap/blog/adding-built-in-functions-to-tikv.md

 After TiKV receives these subtask expressions, the following steps are performed in a loop:

-1. Obtain the complete data of the next row， parse and decode the data record based on the requested columns.
+1. Obtain the complete data of the next row, parse and decode the data record based on the requested columns.

 2. Use the predicate specified in the `where` clause to filter data.